ilyasstrh/java-app-docker/README.md

 # Java maven app with Docker

-This repository is a demonstration about the creation of a Docker Java application with Maven build uses Oracle Linux 7 as its base image.
+This repository is a demonstration to create a Docker Java application with Maven build that uses Oracle Linux 7 as its base image.
 To run this image by using this command:

 ```sh